 Opinions and Responses

-When I stopped by the restroom on the way back from going to the Tama River with my child, my child was walking alone along the path by the Tama River ahead of me.
-They cried, saying they were very scared because a cyclist on the cycling road shouted at them, "You're in the way, move!"
-My child was walking on the edge and was not walking side by side with several people.
-As a parent, I am filled with sadness wondering why they had to endure such treatment.
-I have also experienced being verbally abused by a cyclist on this same path, so I feel, "Not again."
+When I went to Tamagawa with my child, on the way back I stopped at the restroom, and my child was walking alone along the path by the Tamagawa River ahead of me.
+My child cried, saying they were very scared because a cyclist on the cycling road shouted at them to get out of the way, calling them a nuisance.
+My child was walking at the edge and was not walking side by side with several others.
+As a parent, I am filled with sadness wondering why such treatment is given.
+I have also experienced being verbally abused by cyclists on this path, so I feel like, here we go again.

 In the first place, there should be an absolute rule that pedestrians have priority on this road.
 In fact, it is clearly stated on the Fuchu City side, and it is also clearly written on the road that bicycles should ride slowly along this line.

-Honestly, I would like you to stop naming places as cycling roads or bicycle towns.
-It is nothing but a nuisance to the locals, and I seriously doubt whether attracting cyclists who do not stay overnight has any economic benefit.
+Honestly, I would like you to stop naming it a cycling road or a bicycle town.
+It is nothing but a nuisance to the local residents, and I seriously doubt whether attracting cyclists who do not stay overnight has any economic effect.
 Especially racing bicycles are nothing but weapons.
-Without clearly stating speed limits or emphasizing pedestrian priority, it is no wonder that cyclists get the wrong idea.
+Without clearly stating speed limits or that pedestrians have priority, it is no wonder that cyclists get the wrong idea.

-If you claim to be a bicycle-friendly city, could you also put effort into improving manners and thoroughly understanding the rules?
-It is too late after an accident occurs.
+If you call this a bicycle city, could you also put effort into improving manners and thoroughly ensuring understanding of the rules?
+It will be too late after an accident occurs.
 Especially in these times when rules for bicycle riding are being strictly penalized, such a loose policy is extremely outdated.
-Please provide specific measures in response.
+Please provide a concrete plan.

 Response